Hamad bin Isa Al Khalifa

-He is the son of Isa bin Salman Al Khalifa, the previous and first emir.
-The country has been ruled by the Al Khalifa dynasty since 1783.

 Early life and education

 Hamad bin Isa Al Khalifa was born on 28 January 1950 in Riffa, Bahrain.
 His parents were Isa bin Salman Al Khalifa, then Crown Prince, and Hessa bint Salman Al Khalifa.

-After attending Manama secondary school in Bahrain, Hamad was sent to England to attend Applegarth College in Godalming, Surrey before taking a place at The Leys School in Cambridge.
+After attending Manama secondary school in Bahrain, Hamad was sent to England to attend Applegarth College in Godalming, Surrey before enrolling at The Leys School in Cambridge.
 Hamad then underwent military training, first with the British Army at Mons Officer Cadet School at Aldershot in Hampshire, graduating in September 1968.
 Four years later, in June 1972, Hamad attended the United States Army Command and General Staff College at Fort Leavenworth in Kansas, graduating the following June with a degree in leadership.

 Crown prince

 Hamad was designated as heir apparent by his father on 27 June 1964.
 In 1968, he was appointed as the chairman of the irrigation council and Manama municipal council.
 He was commissioned into the Bahrain National Guard on 16 February 1968 and appointed as its commander the same year, remaining in that post until 1969 when he was appointed as the commander-in-chief of the Bahrain Defence Force.
 In 1970, Hamad became the head of the Bahraini department of defence and the vice-chairman of the administrative council, remaining in both offices until 1971.
 From 1971 to 1988 he was the minister of state for defence.

-In October 1977, Sheikh Hamad started learning to fly helicopters, successfully completing the training in January 1978.
-He then worked to establish the Bahrain Amiri Air Force, which came into being in 1987 when the defence force air wing was reconstituted as an air force.
+In October 1977, Hamad started learning to fly helicopters, successfully completing the training in January 1978.

+He then worked to establish the Bahrain Amiri Air Force, which came into being at the height of the Tanker War in 1987 when the defence force air wing was reconstituted as an air force.

 Reign

-On the death of his father Isa bin Salman Al Khalifa, Hamad became Emir of Bahrain on 6 March 1999.
+On the death of his father Isa, Hamad became Emir of Bahrain on 6 March 1999.
 As Emir, Hamad brought several political reforms to Bahrain.
 These included the release of all political prisoners, the dissolution of the State Security Court and the abolition of the 1974 Decree on State Security Measures.
 Additionally, many Bahraini citizens were permitted to return after several years in exile overseas.
 In 2002, he declared himself king.
 He enjoys wide executive authorities which include appointing the prime minister and his ministers, commanding the army, chairing the Higher Judicial Council, appointing the parliament's upper half and dissolving its elected lower half.